Forza Italia (2013): Ideology and factions

 On social issues, most FI politicians are conservative, even though a minority of them can be considered liberal.
 According to an article from Corriere della Sera, on the so-called "ethical issues" like abortion and LGBT rights, the party aimed at returning to its 1994's original values, including "liberalism, the socialist roots, even the radical component", respected its MPs' "freedom of conscience", and was open to civil unions, while NCD's positions were "closer to those of the European traditionalist right".
 In October 2014, Berlusconi personally endorsed Renzi's proposals on civil unions for gays and a quicker path to citizenship to Italian-born children of immigrants; however, the party remained socially conservative.
 FI clarified that it considers marriage solely as the union between a man and a woman.
 The majority of its members voted against civil unions, whereas the NCD voted in favour.
 Moreover, the party is critical of teaching gender studies in schools.
-Party members are generally opposed to abortion and seek to limit access to them and euthanasia.
+Party members are generally opposed to abortion and seek to limit access to them and euthanasia; FI's MEPs were divided on the vote on the resolution proposed by the European Citizens' Initiative (ECI), "My voice, my choice", a project that wanted to provide support, including financial support, to member states in providing access to abortion for anyone in Europe who does not have full access to abortion yet.
 The party has criticised illegal immigration and the way it has been managed by centre-left coalition governments.
 It has also declared itself against the introduction of jus soli in Italy.
 In addition, the party is opposed to drug liberalisation, which it considers potentially negative for health and not useful for solving criminal matters.
 When FI's predecessors were in power, they restricted the legislation on the matter, with the Fini-Giovanardi law.
 Finally, FI considers Italy as a country with a Christian civilisation and favours displaying Christian symbols in public places.